-While thesis and dissertation work may be conducted during the summer, committee members and other facultyare often unavailable or maintain irregular schedules during this time of the year.
-Students should not expect or plan on having access to faculty for thesis reviews, work, etc. during the summer unless specific arrangements have been made well in advance.
+While thesis and dissertation work may be conducted during the summer, committee members and other faculty are often unavailable or maintain irregular schedules during this time of the year.
+This is because faculty contracts are 9 months and are not on contract in the summer.
+Students should not expect or plan on having access to faculty for reviews, work, etc. during the summer unless specific arrangements have been made well in advance.